 - Your recording is uniquely identified, even if the same track exists in different versions (live, remixed, remastered).

-How is an ISRC structured
+How is an ISRC code structured?

 The ISRC is composed of 12 alphanumeric characters, broken into four elements: